Save Across The Parkview Product Range – Screens & Packages & you may even be eligible for a instant Tax Write off on purchases before June 30.

 The choice of the games depends on your audience, but spoon eyeball races, apple bobbing, and creating toilet paper mummies will always be a hit.

 For older kids and adults, offer a themed scavenger hunt using their smartphones, play the ghost game, the grave keeper, or pumpkin consequences.
 Scream contest is another good one, and is very easy – let your guests compete to produce the scariest scream, or the most realistic howl.
-If you are still playing Pokémon Go – stop pretending you are not in the game, and celebrate the Pokémon Go’s Halloween 2017 event with your friends, going out on a hunt.

 Making scary movies on Halloween is our favourite.
 You already have the actors dressed up as scary monsters, as well as the camera (your mobile phone).
 Outline a simple scary plot (mummies invade the town; Addams family on a picnic; visit to the haunted house) and start filming!
 In half an hour, you will have a perfect scary movie to watch on a big screen (and if you don’t have a big screen, here’s where you can get one).